 - Certain providers focus on offering courses leading to particular qualifications.
 Examples include The Open University (OU), well-known for its degree-level programmes, and the National Extension College is just one of a number of providers of GCSE and A level courses.

-- An increasing number of mainstream further education colleges and universities offer distance-learning courses alongside their campus-based programmes.
+- Many mainstream further education colleges and universities offer online or blended learning courses alongside their campus-based programmes.

 - Many professional bodies offer their qualifications via distance learning either through accredited providers or directly to their student members.

-If you want to learn informally, there are all sorts of educational apps, teach-yourself books, podcasts etc.
+If you want to learn informally, there are all sorts of educational apps, videos, podcasts and of course the option of using AI to create learning tailored to your needs.

-Let’s look at some of the many benefits of distance learning.
+Let’s look at some of the many benefits of online study.

 1. Flexibility

-You can study at times that suit you and fit your learning around other commitments you may have.
-You can learn in the comfort of your own home, at work, in a library or in a café anywhere in the world!
+You can study at times that suit you and fit your learning around other commitments you may have - especially if your course is mainly self-study.
+You can learn in the comfort of your own home, at work, on a train, in a library or in a café anywhere in the world!

 2. No geographic restraints